 I told you there were a lot of Stephen King flicks on this one.
 I believe this is the first King flick I ever watched.
 The part where the kid comes into the room and his brain is all hanging out still grosses me out.
-This movie is so strange that is just simply had to be on here.
+This is so strange that is just simply had to be on here.
 I do have to say that I absolutely hate the scene when Gage gets hit by the truck.
 It never fails to make me boo-hoo like a little girl.
 Probably because I have two little boys of my own and one of my biggest fears is one of them getting hit by a car.

 Directed by Mary Lambert in 1989 Pet Sematary is another Steven King adaptation starring Dale Midkiff, Fred Gwynne, and Miko Hughes.
 A family of four moves to another home.
 The little girl's beloved cat, Church, is hit by a car and killed.
 Conveniently the elderly neighbor man can give a solution.
 There is an ancient Indian burial ground in the hills and when you bury your dead animal there, it comes back a few days later.
-The cat becomes evil and when the baby boy, Gage, is killed the same way the cat is Dad doesn't heed the warnings and buries him there.
+The cat becomes evil and when the baby boy, Gage, is killed the same way the cat was, Dad doesn't heed the warnings and buries him in the cemetery.
 Things can only get worse from here, and they do.

 I made the mistake of watching the crappy remake with Anne Heche before watching the original.
 DON'T DO THAT!!!
 If you want to see a good one, it's the original.
 The blood was chocolate syrup.
-Man was that random.
+Man, was that random.

 A chick is on the run with stolen money and checks into a hotel for the night.
 Checking into the Bates motel run by an insane Norman Bates and his mother is worse than her decision to steal the money.
 Cuz "Momma doesn't like loose women"...